nojronatron/nojronatron.github.io/code401-files/class-notes-week1.md

 ### Overriding

-toString is a built-in Object method.
+- toString is a built-in Object method.
-It does *not know how to work with your custom Class instances*!
+- It does *not know* how to work with your custom Class instances!
-Tell it what to do by using the `@override` decorator.
+- Tell it what to do by using the `@override` decorator.

 ```java
 class... {